 Remember, the best gift you can give each other is time spent together creating new memories.
 A hug and a kiss under the mistletoe is priceless.

 Do you have a holiday gift tradition?

 Julie Spira is an online dating and mobile dating expert.
-She’s the bestselling author of The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online and creates irresistible profiles for singles on the dating scene.
-For more dating advice, visit CyberDatingExpert.com to sign up for the Weekly Flirt and follow @JulieSpira on Twitter and at Facebook.com/CyberDatingExpert.
+She’s the founder of Cyber-Dating Expert and the bestselling author of The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online.
+For more dating advice, visit to sign up for the Weekly Flirt and follow @JulieSpira on Twitter, Facebook, and Instagram.